 Utilities

 The SDK exports a collection of utility functions and classes for working with the KnowledgePulse protocol.
-This page covers ID generation, hashing, content sanitization, the KPCapture and KPRetrieval classes, and the contribution functions.
+This page covers ID generation, hashing, content sanitization, injection classification, PII cleaning, the KPCapture and KPRetrieval classes, contribution functions, and SOP import utilities.

 ID Generators